npeter/ioBroker.apsystems-ecu/README.md

 ## Integration of APSystems inverters via ECU-R
 This adapter integrates [APSystems](https://apsystems.com/) inverters via APSystems ECU-R communication unit.
 The adapter queries the local ECU-R using the proprietary APSytems ECU to EMAapp protocol.
-It collects realtime information and history data from the unit about the connected (via zigbee) inverters and the ECU itself.
+It collects realtime information and history data about the ECU and about the configured inverters.
 <br>
 <br>
 ## Many Thanks ...